 The AMI didn't buy the MB-326G as such, but did obtain twelve hybrid "MB-326E" machines for weapons training from 1968.
 These were basically MB-326 trainers fitted with the MB-326G wing, a gunsight, gun camera, and some updated avionics.
 They generally flew with underwing cannon pods.
 Six of the MB-326Es were new-build aircraft, while six were updates of old MB-326 trainers.

 The Macchino remained in frontline AMI service into the early 1980s, and was retained in second-line duties until 1990 -- when a pilot ejected from one and the machine decided to turn around and drop into a school, killing twelve students.
-The MB-326s were obviously becoming decrepit and had to be grounded, but a dozen were refurbished for use as "hacks", and continued to fly well into the 1990s.
-Apparently the AMI liked the MB-326 so much that giving it up was painful.
+The MB-326s were obviously becoming decrepit and had to be grounded -- but a dozen were refurbished for use as "hacks", and continued to fly well into the 1990s.
+Apparently the AMI liked the MB-326 so much that it was only given up with regret.

 * There were many buyers for the MB-326G in the export market.
 The Argentine Navy was the first foreign customer, obtaining eight "MB-326GB" machines in 1969.
 Zaire (previously and now the Congo) obtained 17 MB.326GBs in the same year, though some sources claim only 15 were actually delivered.
 Zambia obtained 23 MB-326GBs in 1971.